Southern Agricultural Research Center

 Crop Water Use

-This chart represents water use by a well watered crop as estimated from evapotranspiration (ET) measured near Bridger.
+This chart represents water use by a well watered crop as estimated from evapotranspiration (ET) measured at SARC.
 The table under the graph indicates how much total water was used by the crop and estimates average water use for the period.
 This provides an estimate of expected water use over the next few days.